Swan Brewery: 1989–90 protest against redevelopment

 In 1989, the Western Australian state government vested the site in the building company Multiplex for a peppercorn rental, with a view to its being redeveloped as a commercial precinct.
 Perth's Noongar community reminded the state government of the site's ancient and sacred Indigenous Australian significance, and established a protest camp on the site, while challenging the issue at law and seeking to have the land reclassified as a public reserve.
 They were opposed by a Brewery Preservation Group which argued the indisputable heritage value of at least the 1879 industrial building.
 The developers argued that the brewery had been built on land reclaimed from the Swan River and, therefore, the site of Noongar heritage importance was further inland, close to the Mount Eliza escarpment and the fresh water spring known as Kennedy's Fountain.
 Ultimately the protest was unsuccessful and the development of the property went ahead.
 The on-site protest had endured for many months and culminated in a bitter but non-violent confrontation with police on 8 January 1990 at which several arrests were made.
 In August 1992, police had to break through picket lines to allow development work to proceed.

-Current commercial operations
+Usage after redevelopment

 The renovated 1879 building contains a cafe/restaurant and function centre which re-opened in 2001.
 It also contains a microbrewery which produces malt ales and lagers.
 There is also a display of historic photographs and artefacts.
+The site's 28 apartments are privately owned.
+In 2019, Fiveight, the property investment arm of Tattarang, acquired the lease for the Old Swan Brewery from Besen Family Office.
+The site became the headquarters of Tattarang and Andrew Forrest's Minderoo Foundation.